griptape-ai/griptape-docs/docs/griptape-tools/index.md

     namespace: artifacts,
 })

-agent = Agent(tools=[kb_tool])
+agent = Agent(tools=[vector_store_tool])

 utils.Chat(agent).start()
 ```
-Here we instantiate the KnowledgeBaseClient tool that wraps the query engine and enables the LLM to search knowledge bases.
+Here we instantiate the VectorStoreClient tool that wraps the query engine and enables the LLM to search knowledge bases.
 We then initialize an agent with that tool and start a CLI chat.

 Upon initialization, agents instantiate conversation memory[](../griptape-framework/structures/conversation-memory.md) used to preserve the conversation flow.
 Griptape supports different types of conversation memory, such as **BufferConversationMemory** and **SummaryConversationMemory**, which are useful in different scenarios.